 Safety of the water park

 The Cape Codder has implemented a new iWave air purifying filtration system for added safety in their dining rooms, function rooms and public areas that removes 99.4% of pathogens, viruses, allergens, particles and odors from the air.
 They are doing everything they can to create a healthy environment so you can enjoy your visit with them.
-Masks are worn in all public areas and hand sanitizing stations are found throughout the resort.
-The whirlpool and sauna were closed due to covid.

 The water park is open from 10-8 on weekdays and 9-9 on weekends.
 The themed pools are currently only open to hotel guests.
 Check out was 11:00, but we were granted a late check out.
 I’m sure that is all dependent on availability.